Cherreads

 The bedroom door clicked open.
 Eve leaned out, wiping her brow with a damp cloth.
 A brilliant, exhausted smile lit up her face.
 "Come in, you fools."

-Filing into the room, the overwhelming heat had broken, replaced by a profound sense of peace.
-The space was messy, the bed sheets stained and soaked with sweat, but it didn't feel wrong.
+Filing into the room, the heat had broken, replaced by a profound sense of peace.
+The space was messy, the bed sheets stained and soaked with sweat and blood, but it didn't feel wrong.
 It felt like the aftermath of a miracle.

 Mira looked utterly exhausted, her brown hair plastered to her forehead, but her amber eyes shone brilliantly.
 Nestled in the crook of her arm, wrapped in a clean white blanket, was a tiny, fair-skinned child.